-(2) The information set forth is based on a joint filing on Schedule 13G/A made on February 17, 2010 by Select Equity Group, Inc. ("Select Equity"), Select Offshore Advisors, LLC ("Select Offshore") and George S. Loening ("Loening").
-According to the Schedule 13G/A, (i) Select Equity has sole voting power and sole dispositive power with respect to 540,636 of the Sub-share certificates, (ii) Select Offshore has sole voting and sole dispositive power with respect to 382,640 of the Sub-share certificates and (iii) Loening has sole voting and sole dispositive power with respect to 382,640 of the Sub-share certificates and (iii) Loening has sole voting and sole dispositive power with respect to all of the Sub-share certificates.
-According to the Schedule 13G/A, Loening is the controlling shareholder of Select Equity and the Manager of Select Offshore.
-The filing indicates that the Sub-share certificates were not acquired and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust and were not acquired and are not held in connection with, or as a participant in, any transaction having that purpose or effect.
+- (2) The information set forth is based on a joint filing on Schedule 13G/A made on February 15, 2011 by Select Equity Group, Inc. ("Select Equity"), Select Offshore Advisors, LLC ("Select Offshore") and George S. Loening ("Loening").
+According to the Schedule 13G/A (i) Select Equity has sole voting power and sole dispositive power with respect to 528,583 of the Sub-share certificates, (ii) Select Offshore has sole voting and sole dispositive power with respect to 370,756 of the Sub-share certificates and (iii) Loening has sole voting and sole dispositive power with respect to 370,756 of the Sub-share certificates and sole dispositive power with respect to all of the Sub-share certificates.
+According to the Schedule 13G/A Loening is the controlling shareholder of Select Equity and the Manager of Select Offshore.
+The filing indicates that the Sub-share certificates were not acquired and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust and were not acquired and are not held in connection with, or as a participant in, any transaction having that purpose or effect. - (3) The information set forth is based on a filing on Schedule 13G made on January 31, 2011 by Kinetics Asset Management, Inc. ("Kinetics").
+According to the Schedule 13G, Kinetics has sole voting power and sole dispositive power with respect to 763,106 of the Sub-share certificates.
+The filing indicates that Kinetics is an investment adviser and that the Sub-share certificates were not acquired and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust and were not acquired and are not held in connection with, or as a participant in, any transaction having that purpose or effect.